david-zip/notes-misc/sagemaker-notes.md

 After a model has been trained and deployed, it must be continously monitored to ensure it maintains production criteria and gets re-trained if it does not.

 Amazon SageMaker Model Monitor allows one to log the input, output, and metadata of every invocation of a model after deployment.
 This enables the user to constantly analyse and evaluate whether the model is still fit for deployment.
+Amazon CloudWatch Logs collects all monitoring logs and will notify the user when set thresholds are triggered.
+Model monitoring can be conducted using real-time endpoints or in batch using a scheduler.

+To monitor the inputs, endpoints, and inference outputs from the deployed model, users can utilise a feature known as Data Capture.
+Data Capture can be implemented either in real-time or batch using AWS SDK `boto3`.

 To capture real-time inference data for monitoring model data quality, `DataCaptureConfig` must be defined as a new capture option when the model is deployed to the endpoint.
+This instance can be passed as an object to the `DataCaptureConfig` paramter in `Model.deploy()`.

 ```py
 sagemaker.model_monitor.data_capture_config.DataCaptureConfig(